jrheard/blog/python/tic-tac-toe.md

 This function should only choose an __empty__ space.
 If it chooses a space that already has an `'X'` or an `'O'` in it, then that's a bug.

 **This function is your game's AI opponent!** Your goal here is to write some code that looks at the passed-in board, thinks really hard, and then picks the best possible space where the computer should make its next move.
-Make this as complicated as you want—the goal is for this function to crush the human player (or at least force a tie)!
+Make this as crazy as you want—the goal is for this function to crush the human player (or at least force a tie)!

 **Note:** this function takes a game board as input.
 This function **should not modify that board** (e.g. the function shouldn't do something like `input_board[1][2] = 'X'`).
 I've written a test that checks for this.

 In general, functions shouldn't modify their inputs.
-If a program has fucntions that modify their inputs, that quickly becomes hard to understand and make changes to.
+If a program has functions that modify their inputs, that program quickly becomes hard to understand and make changes to.
 When you're using a function, you want to just figure out what data it takes as input and what data it returns—you **don't** want to also have to ask questions like: "Will this function mangle the list I'm passing it as input?"

 We're almost done with our program now—just one more function to go!